Pete Putila

-Peter Putila is an American baseball executive.
-He is the general manager of the San Francisco Giants of Major League Baseball.
+Peter Putila (born 1989) is an American professional baseball executive who currently serves as the assistant general manager for the Atlanta Braves of Major League Baseball (MLB).

 Career

 Putila is a native of Carmichaels, Pennsylvania.
 He graduated from Carmichaels High School in 2007, after playing for the school's baseball team for four years.
 He enrolled at West Virginia University, where he was a student manager for the West Virginia Mountaineers baseball team and earned a degree in sport management.

+Houston Astros

 In 2011, his senior year at West Virginia, Putila became an intern for the Houston Astros.
 General manager Ed Wade hired Putila for a fulltime position in the baseball operations department.
 In 2019, the Astros promoted Putila to assistant general manager.

+San Francisco Giants

-After the 2022 season, the San Francisco Giants hired Putila as their general manager.
+On October 10, 2022, following the departure of Scott Harris, the San Francisco Giants hired Putila as their general manager.

+On October 1, 2024, following the firing of the Giants president of baseball operations, Farhan Zaidi, Buster Posey announced that Putila would not remain general manager and instead will have a new role within the organization.

+Atlanta Braves

+On November 4, 2024, Putila was hired to serve as the assistant general manager for the Atlanta Braves.